One Last Longing

 I am stuck between four rotting walls; every spin of the fan, opens a crack in the ceiling.
 I watch “Troublemakers” on repeat and read aloud a chapter of 2666 every night.
 Outside the lions patrol the streets, so nobody can leave their own thoughts.

-“I dropped Bolaño on the bedside table and turned the lights off.
+“I dropped Bolaño on the bedside table and turned the

 In a few minutes I heard some voices, someone was in the balcony, it was 11 pm, and the fucker was listening to some kind of radio program about serial killers, what a lovely way to fall asleep.
 It lasted 5 minutes, the time of a slow smoke, then it vanished and I fell into darkness, really…”